Cassidy is an author, a scientist, and a new father facing the world of parenting head-on with his lovely wife.

 2. Hand, Hand, Fingers, Thumb

-Another early favorite for my toddler was by Al Perkins and illustrated by Eric Gurney.
-This is a short, fun board book about monkeys playing music, mostly drums.
+Another early favorite for my toddler was Hand, Hand, Fingers, Thumb by Al Perkins and illustrated by Eric Gurney.
+This is a short, fun board book about monkeys playing music—mostly drums.
 It starts with one monkey playing a drum with his thumb and crescendos into millions of monkeys banging on drums.
-Hand, Hand, Fingers, Thumb

 It's a very interactive story.
-Depending on your child's age, he will love to bang along with the story or watch you drum with your fingers and hands as you read.
-This sort of interaction can help your child to be engaged with the book and keep his attention.
+Depending on your child's age, they will love to bang along with the story or watch you drum with your fingers and hands as you read.
+This sort of interaction can help your child to be engaged with the book and keep their attention.
 Most kids love to make noise, and this is a great chance to make noise in a productive and controlled way.
-It can help your child to start to appreciate music and see that he can be involved in making his own music.
+It can help your child to start to appreciate music and see that they can be involved in making their own music.

 The board book is small and easy for a toddler to carry around.
 That also means it's easy to take with you on the go.
 It doesn't take up much space, and it's light.
-It's a great book for your toddler to practice picking things up and turning pages in addition to following along with the story by drumming with his hands, his fingers, and his thumbs.
+It's a great book for your toddler to practice picking things up and turning pages in addition to following along with the story by drumming with their hands, their fingers, and their thumbs.

 3. This Little Piggy

-by Jarvis is another great book.
+This Little Piggy by Jarvis is another great book.
 A play on the rhyme, the book starts with this little piggy went to market and then moves forward into creative and original territory while counting from 1 to 10.
 The piggies get into all sorts of fun covering everything from crafts, exercise, eating, and bathing.
-The storyline is very simplistic but the artwork opens up all kinds of opportunities for improvisation.
+The storyline is very simple but the artwork opens up all kinds of opportunities for improvisation.
 You can tell your toddler about all of the foods that the piggy gets at the supermarket, discuss the piggies actions and appearances, and talk about the side characters that make an appearance, including a gorilla, giraffe, and elephant among others.
 Each reread can be different experience for your child, a chance to learn new things.
-This Little Piggy

 One fun character in the story is a bird that appears throughout.
 The bird makes little comments about the story and reacts to what the piggies are doing.
 Your child can identify with the bird and either take cues from its reaction or just agree with its sentiment.
 It can be nice to feel like you have a fellow audience member watching the piggies.